WCY-dt/blog-en/_posts/2025-08-03-summary-of-open-source-projects.md

 ### Building Your Community

-Just like how you’d use a photoshopped profile picture and claim you’re a top-tier programmer on a dating site, your README is the face of your open-source project.
+Just like how your profile picture is crucial on social media, your README is the face of your open-source project.
 A well-written README grabs attention instantly.
 On the flip side, projects with a one-liner README are usually closed with no second thought.

 But it’s not just about the README.
 Building a community around your open-source project involves several easily overlooked aspects.
 Here’s what I do: